mohitpai/journey-optimizer.en/help/using/messages/create-direct-mail.md

 Direct mail is an offline channel that allows you to personalize and generate the extraction files required by direct mail providers to send mail to your customers.

 When you create a direct mail, Journey Optimizer generates a file including all the targeted profiles and the chosen data (postal address, profile attributes for example).
-You will then be able to send this file to your direct mail provider who will take care of the actual sending.
+Your direct mail provider will then be able to retrieve that file and will take care of the actual sending.

 Direct mail messages can only be created in the context of scheduled campaigns.
 They are not available for use in API-triggered campaigns or in journeys.